-- In 2014, there were approximately 102,000 persons employed in the selected social and care occupations, representing 5.3% of Ireland’s workforce (Figure 9.7.1)
+- In 2015, there were 112,000 persons employed in the selected social and care occupations, representing 5.7% of national employment.

-In 2014, there were 51,000 care workers and 19,000 child-minders, of whom approximately one half worked part-time and the overwhelming majority was female.
+In 2015, there were 57,200 care workers and 21,500 child-minders, of whom approximately one half worked part-time and the overwhelming majority was female.

-These two occupations are characterised by high turnover rates, with 6,700 and 4,200 transitions due to a change of employer identified in 2014, respectively.
+These two occupations are characterised by high turnover rates, with 6,100 and 3,300 transitions due to a change of employer identified in 2015, respectively.
 In addition, these were among occupations with the highest number of transitions between employment, unemployment and economic inactivity.

-Graduate output in 2014 amounted to 3,300 in caring/nursing at NFQ level 5 and 4,000 in childcare at NFQ levels 5 and 6, with a further 1,400 in social work and counselling at NFQ levels 5 and 6.
-In addition, there were 4,800 job ready carers and 500 child-minders seeking employment in May 2015.
+In 2015, there were 6,000 caring/nursing major awards at NFQ level 5 and 5,000 in childcare at NFQ levels 5 and 6.
+In addition, there were 4,200 job ready carers and 400 child-minders seeking employment in May 2016.